 Join Our Fight

-March is Women’s History Month in the U.S. and March 8 marks International Women’s Day.
-The Teamsters Union recognizes and celebrates women’s accomplishments year-round; however, during the month of March we have a special opportunity to highlight Teamster women and their achievements.
+March is Women’s History Month and March 8 marks International Women’s Day.
+The Teamsters Union honors women’s accomplishments during this month, while championing progress and celebrating women’s achievements year-round.

 The 2017 Teamsters Women's Conference will be held Sept.
 17-19, 2017, at the Grand Hyatt San Antonio (Texas).
 Conference participants should register online here.